Configuring an Example CCR Installation: Replicating Between Data Centers¶

 Install the LPKG into all DXP nodes.

-Because you only use multiple Elasticsearch connections on Liferay DXP 7.2 with Cross-Cluster Replication, the Connections UI is only visible in the Search administration panel (Control Panel > Configuration > Search—under the Connections tab) if the Cross-Cluster Replication LPKG is deployed.
+Because you only use multiple Elasticsearch connections on Liferay DXP 7.1 and 7.2 with Cross-Cluster Replication, the Connections UI is only visible in the Search administration panel (Control Panel > Configuration > Search—under the Connections tab) if the Cross-Cluster Replication LPKG is deployed.
 On Liferay DXP 7.3, the Connections UI is always present.

 If all your prerequisite tasks are completed and the Cross-Cluster Replication module is installed, continue by configuring the servers in your remote data center.